 Smart Moves for Annual Golf Course Maintenance Equipment Planning

-A thorough golf course equipment assessment will help ensure the new year is of to a good start.
+A thorough golf course equipment assessment will help ensure the new year is off to a good start

 The Benefits of a Master Plan and a Double Drilldown

-The spreadsheet also takes into account the golf course location’s water quality (whether or not it’s corrosive), how it will affect golf course maintenance equipment lifespan and figures all that into the calculation for replacement timing.
-Other factors such as the cost of parts, filters, oil, etc., are also considered.
+The spreadsheet also takes into account the golf course location’s water quality (whether or not it’s corrosive), how it will affect golf course maintenance equipment's lifespan, and figures all that into the calculation for replacement timing.
+Other factors, such as the cost of parts, filters, oil, etc., are also considered.